Minituff/nautical-backup/docs/advanced/advanced.md

-These exmaples used Docker Compose syntax.
+These examples used Docker Compose syntax.
 See the [Installation section](../installation.md#docker-compose-example) to fit them into your configuration.

 !!! tip "Remember the folder naming convention"
     1. The `container-name` must match the `source` and `destination` folder names.
-    2. You can override this using [Aruguments](../arguments.md#override-source-directory).
+    2. You can override this using [Arguments](../arguments.md#override-source-directory).

 ## Alternative Source Directories
 Don't have all your container volumes in the same directory?
 That's okay, we can use Docker volume mappings to help.